Nili, Daikundi: History

-Nili became the capital of Daikundi Province in March of 2004.
+Nili became the capital of Daikundi Province in March 2004.
 Prior to that, it was an ordinary town within the pre-2004 larger Uruzgan Province.
 Due to its geographical inaccessibility and harsh winter, it was not until April 2007 that the United Nations opened a UNAMA office.

 In December 2008, then-President Hamid Karzai selected Azra Jafari as mayor of Nili, which made her Afghanistan's first female mayor.

 On 14 August 2021, Nili was seized by Taliban forces, becoming the twenty-fourth provincial capital to be captured by them as part of the wider 2021 Taliban offensive.

 Climate

 Nili has a hot-summer humid continental climate (Dsa) in the Köppen climate classification, with dry summers and cold, snowy winters.
 Precipitation mostly falls in spring and winter.